 All living organisms have a set range of pH levels that are optimal for their growth and development.
 Sudden changes in pH levels can harm organisms.
 The pH inside human cells must be kept close to neutral in the range of 6.5 to 7.5.
 If a chemical with a lower or higher pH enters the cell, it could disrupt chemical reactions and cells’ homeostasis.
 Substances with a very low (strong acid) or very high (strong base) pH cause chemical burns.
 To combat this, cells contain weak acids and weak bases called buffers which work to neutralize substances inside cells that are too acidic or too basic.

 Acid rain is is a concern for biologists because it can harm living things.
 It damages trees at higher elevations and can create an acidic environment for organisms in streams and lakes.
 It results when rain combines with waste chemicals in the atmosphere from cars or power plants (sulfur dioxides or nitrogen oxides).
 Acid rain has a pH around 4.
-Take a look at what acid rain can do to a forest with the scenario below.
+Take a look at what acid rain can do to a forest.

 A student measured the pH in a pond over a three year period, before, during and after a factory opened in a neighboring city.
 At what time was the pond the most acidic?
 (Answer: year 3, lowest pH is the most acidic)